Midwifery Care and Services

 - Freedom of movement during labor and encouragement of positions that assist in the physiologic process of birthing

-- Labor support comfort measures that are both physical and emotional
+- Labor support comfort measures

-- Continuity of care team throughout labor, birth, and post birth
+- Continuity of care team throughout labor, birth, and post-birth

 - Warm water submersion for pain relief benefits, including delivery in water